ydnikolaev/alfred-toggle-desktop-icons-with-sonoma-widgets/README.md

-This workflow toggles (showing/hiding) icons and/or (using key modifiers) widgets on your desktop.
+This simple workflow toggles (showing/hiding) icons and/or (using key modifiers) widgets on your desktop.

 Useful for screencasting (and spy obviously 😆)